ACEnglish/wordlexp/README.md

 | SLATE | 4.166 |
 | PLANT | 4.171 |

 The fastest word seems to be `steal`, which wins in about 4.1 guesses.
-We can see that `later` is a fairly bove average word.
-But there are faster words.
+We can see that `later` is a fairly good (red line), but there are faster words.

 ![](imgs/speed_later.png?raw=true)

 Here are the top 5 winningest words: